 Belize has long been a popular diving destination, due to the barrier reef and the famous Blue Hole.
 As Belize has grown in popularity, development has occurred in the North of the country, yet Placencia still remains laid back, and with an authentic community offering the highest standards of service.
 There are small locally run guest houses you can stay in, or luxury villas that blend in with the environment and landscape.
 The local community is friendly and ever ready to serve and share their culture and heritage with tourists and visitors.
 When you stay in Placencia, you’ll feel a part of the community and have access to the best diving Belize has to offer.
 Some of the most pristine reef systems are in Southern Belize, and Gladden Spit the world famous Whale shark feeding site is just a short boat ride away, and day trip or overnight excursions to the famous Blue Hole are run out of Placencia, so come and discover the best diving, and an authentic community in Placencia with the real Belize, both below and above the water.

 Over twenty five percent of Belize is protected as various types of reserves.
-If you look at a map of Belize, you will see that most of these are in the south and if you look at the locations for Maya ruins, most of these are also in the south.
+If you look at a map of Belize, you will see that most of these are in the south and if you look at the locations for Maya temples, most of these are also in the south.
+In fact, Belize was the center of the ancient Maya world and has more ancient Maya temples per square mile than anywhere else in the world.
 Belize has the lowest population density in Central America, so if you are looking for pristine jungle, look no further!

 Near Placencia, Monkey River with its rain forest exploration with huge iguanas, howler monkeys and Morelet’s crocodiles is a half hour boat ride though mangroves where you can watch for manatees.
 Cockscomb Basin Wildlife Sanctuary is a great place for hiking in the rain forest and is less than an hour drive away Cockscomb boasts the world’s largest concentration of jaguars, pumas, ocelots and margays and myriad of other animals.
 You won’t likely see the jaguars, but perhaps they will see you!
 From Placencia, you can go ziplining, river tubing, visit a Maya ruin and be back on the beach before the sun goes down.